Our Top Picks for the Best Alaska Cruises From Seattle

 It takes about a day and a half to reach ports in Alaska from Seattle, Washington.
 So, if you depart on a Sunday evening, you will arrive in Juneau or Ketchikan by Tuesday morning.

-Most Alaska cruises sailing the Inside Passage from Seattle are a week long and sail round trip, meaning they also disembark back in Seattle.
+Most Alaska cruises sailing the Inside Passage from Seattle are one week long and sail round trip, meaning they also disembark back in Seattle.
 However, you can also find and book cruises from Seattle that spend nine to 11 nights traversing the Last Frontier.
 Short on time?
 Princess Cruises even offers a four-night Alaska sampler from Seattle to Vancouver.

 Where does an Alaska cruise from Seattle go?